isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

 &nbsp;&nbsp; iii.
 Hence often the professional women who say that it is expensive to bring up children

 b.
 Financial considerations cannot be the motive for having children &nbsp; i.
-Many couples are indignant at this suggestion &nbsp;&nbsp; ii.
+Many couples are indignant at this suggestion
+&nbsp; ii.
 But right for us to help lighten the burden of those with children
-    1. Hence the Baby Bonus and tax incentives
+&nbsp;&nbsp; 1.
+Hence the Baby Bonus and tax incentives
-  iii.
+&nbsp; iii.
 We will enhance these schemes
-    1. Baby Bonus – improve it for first-time parents
+&nbsp;&nbsp; 1.
+Baby Bonus – improve it for first-time parents
-    2. Tax incentives – will do more, to encourage mothers to work
+&nbsp;&nbsp; 2.
+Tax incentives – will do more, to encourage mothers to work

 Fourth, early childhood arrangements

   a.
 Major concern of parents, especially if both are working
   b.
 Critical period – from birth to 6 years (before formal schooling)
   c.
 Most families take care of children at home, e. with grandparents, extended family, or maids
   d.
 But many working mothers depend on formal childcare arrangements
-  i.
-25% of children are in childcare centres ii.
-More popular centres have queues iii.
+  &nbsp; i.
+25% of children are in childcare centres
+  &nbsp; ii.
+More popular centres have queues
+  &nbsp; iii.
 Visited one NTUC Childcare Centre in Jurong
-  1. Talked to some of the parents
+  &nbsp;&nbsp; 1.
+Talked to some of the parents
-  2. They were very happy to put their kids there
+  &nbsp;&nbsp; 2.
+They were very happy to put their kids there
-    a.
+    &nbsp;&nbsp;&nbsp; a.
 Good growing-up environment for their children
-    b.
-Give them peace of mind while they are working iv.
+    &nbsp;&nbsp;&nbsp; b.
+Give them peace of mind while they are working
+  &nbsp; iv.
 So we will build up the childcare sector
-    1. More centres – 200 in 5 years, or 20,000 places
+    &nbsp;&nbsp; 1.
+More centres – 200 in 5 years, or 20,000 places
-    2. More affordable – significantly increasing subsidy per child
+    &nbsp;&nbsp; 2.
+More affordable – significantly increasing subsidy per child
-    3. Enhance quality
+    &nbsp;&nbsp; 3.
+Enhance quality
-  a.
+  &nbsp;&nbsp;&nbsp; a.
 Train and provide scholarships for childcare teachers
-  b.
+  &nbsp;&nbsp;&nbsp; b.
 Build up some childcare centre operators to set higher benchmarks for the industry

   e.
 Most parents send their children to kindergarten
-  i.
+  &nbsp; i.
 Early childhood education is important
-  1. Helps prepare children for school
+  &nbsp;&nbsp; 1.
+Helps prepare children for school
-  2. But don’t make it more stressful for them!
+  &nbsp;&nbsp; 2.
+But don’t make it more stressful for them!
-  ii.
+  &nbsp; ii.
 Broad range of kindergartens
-    1. Top-end – they can take care of themselves
+  &nbsp;&nbsp; 1.
+Top-end – they can take care of themselves
-    2. Mass market for lower- and middle-income families, like PCF
+  &nbsp;&nbsp; 2.
+Mass market for lower- and middle-income families, like PCF
-    a.
+  &nbsp;&nbsp;&nbsp; a.
 Standards have gradually improved
-    b.
-But we need to do much more iii.
+  &nbsp;&nbsp;&nbsp; b.
+But we need to do much more
+  &nbsp; iii.
 Government already supports those that meet MOE criteria
-    1. So far support is quite small
+  &nbsp;&nbsp; 1.
+So far support is quite small
-    2. We will increase this substantially, on condition they upgrade themselves
+  &nbsp;&nbsp; 2.
+We will increase this substantially, on condition they upgrade themselves
-    a.
-Not just better trained staff
+  &nbsp;&nbsp;&nbsp; a.
+Not just better trained staff &nbsp;&nbsp;&nbsp; b.
-    b.
 But improving the whole system – curriculum, supervision, staff ratios

   f.
 All these improvements will take a few years
-  i.
+  &nbsp; i.
 Cannot be done overnight
-  ii.
-But this will give our children better care in their critical early years iii.
-Give them a more equal start in life iv.
+  &nbsp; ii.
+But this will give our children better care in their critical early years
+  &nbsp; iii.
+Give them a more equal start in life
+  &nbsp; iv.
 Also ease the concern of many parents

 Two more measures that do not affect a lot of people, but I think we should do